 Even in easier times, fun and positive ways to motivate your team abound.
 You can introduce games and contests to celebrate what’s going well, and award unique prizes for different milestones.

-Tough times don’t last, but tough sales teams do.
+However you’re going, remember this simple fact — tough times don’t last, but tough sales teams do.